COVID-19 (Coronavirus) Updates

 All park and trail users are required to comply with local and state restrictions including mass gathering size.
-As of Friday, September 4 at 5 p.m. outdoor mass gatherings are limited to 50.
+Outdoor mass gatherings are currently limited to 50.

 We have assigned off duty officers to monitor our parks, and we also ask that residents call the Police Non-emergency line at 919-560-4600 to report any violations of the Safer-at-Homer Order or unsafe behavior.